Toggle: English / Spanish

 A Baker cyst is caused by swelling in the knee.
 The swelling is due to an increase in the fluid that lubricates the knee joint (synovial fluid).
 When pressure builds up, fluid squeezes into the back of the knee.

 Baker cyst commonly occurs with:

 - A tear in the meniscal cartilage of the knee

 - Other knee problems that cause knee swelling

 A large cyst may cause some discomfort or stiffness, but there are often no symptoms.
 There may be a painless or painful swelling behind the knee.

 The cyst may feel like a water-filled balloon.
 Sometimes, the cyst may break open (rupture), causing pain, swelling, and bruising on the back of the knee and calf.

-It is important to know whether pain or swelling is caused by a Baker's cyst or a blood clot.
+It is important to know whether pain or swelling is caused by a Baker cyst or a blood clot.
 A blood clot (deep venous thrombosis) can also cause pain, swelling, and bruising on the back of the knee and calf.
-A blood clot may be dangerous and requires immediate medical attention.
+A blood clot may be dangerous and requires medical attention right away.

 Exams and Tests